 source : World Steel Association

-Steel is shipped in a variety of forms, from pig iron for future production purposes, through to slab for processing and onwards production and then variations of specialist finished steels or semi-finished products, all of which require particular care and attention before, during and after carriage.
-Steel, in whatever form, is a valuable cargo but processed and semi-finished products carry increased value and carriage may result in expensive cargo damage if these products are not handled and managed with great care.
+Steel is shipped in a variety of forms, from pig iron for future production, slab for processing or variations of specialist finished or semi-finished products, all of which require particular care and attention before, during and after carriage.
+Steel, in any form, is a valuable cargo but processed and semi-finished products carry increased value and may be prone to expensive cargo damage if not handled and managed with great care.

 Carriage by sea represents particular risks to the owner, charterer or to other stakeholders in the cargo, including financiers and the holders of stock management agreements.

-For carriers of steel, as with any cargo, the condition of the steel prior to shipment is of key importance and if this is not correctly recorded before shipment then the cargo owner can bring a successful claim against the carrier in the event that the cargo is discharged in a damaged condition by alleging that the cargo was damaged whilst on board the vessel.
+For carriers of steel, the condition prior to shipment is of key importance and if this is not correctly recorded then the cargo owner may be able to bring a successful claim against the carrier in the event that the cargo is discharged in a damaged condition by alleging that the cargo was damaged whilst on board the vessel.

-Steel is a long-established trade, and there are best practices that can be followed in order to avoid a future issue relating to the pre-shipment condition of the cargo, either by the crew carefully checking and recording the condition of the steel or by appointing an experienced and competent surveyor to ensure that the condition of the cargo is understood prior to loading, and then ensuring that the condition of the cargo is accurately reported prior to shipment.
+The steel trade is long-established, and there are best practices that can be followed in order to avoid a future issue relating to the pre-shipment condition of the cargo, either by the crew carefully checking and recording the condition of the steel or by appointing an experienced and competent surveyor to ensure that the condition of the cargo is understood prior to loading, and then ensuring that the condition of the cargo is accurately reported prior to shipment.

 Most issues around steel cargoes arise either as a result of: